somnambulist-tech/form-request-bundle/README.md

 When using dot notation with `without` the result will contain data from request, query, and files.
 As a `ParameterBag` is returned, there are no dot accessors.

+Optionally:

+If you make use of [api-bundle](https://github.com/somnambulist-tech/api-bundle) and document query arguments that should not be treated as part of the validated data (e.g. page/per_page etc); these can be excluded from the validated data by overriding the `$ignore` property with the set of key names that should be excluded from the validated data.

 ### Authorizing a Form Request